mendix/docs/content/howto/build-hololens.md

 ## 4.4 Web View Info

+To configure your **Web View Info** settings, follow these instructions:

 1. Click **Entities** > **Web View Info.**

 	![](attachments/build-hololens/web-view-info.png)

-1. Click **New,** then configure the subsequent settings as you choose**.**
+1. Click **New,** then configure the subsequent settings as you choose.
 1. **Web view ID**: This setting is generated automatically.
+No action is required.
 1. **Configuration/Marker Size**: This setting is the one you configured when editing **Marker size** in **Edit Configuration**.
+No action is required.
 1. **Path**: Here you must enter a path to your local URL, or any other website you would like to show.
 If you want to show a page of your Mendix app project, set that page’s URL in its properties.
-For example, you could make your app project’s home page URL “/something” in properties, clicking **Run Locally,** and navigating to it by clicking http://localhost:8080/p/something.
+For example, you could make your app project’s home page URL {/something} in properties, clicking **Run Locall**, and navigating to it by clicking http://localhost:8080/p/something.
 1. **Screen**: Select the screen you made in section 5.3.
 1. **Marker**: Select any marker from the ones you generated earlier.
 1. **Marker offset**: This setting dictates the amount of meters the webview should be from the webview. **Marker offset x** controls the horizontal axis, **Marker offset y** controls the vertical axis, and **Marker offset z** controls depth.
+Configure these dimensions as you choose.
 1. **Tag along**: Selecting **Yes** will keep this screen in your field of vision as you look around:

 	![](attachments/build-hololens/edit-web-view-info.png)